mariahcoleno/PromptEngineeringStage/README.md

    - Click Save.
 3. Install Dependencies:
    - Add a new cell at the top of the notebook and run the following command to install dependencies from `requirements.txt`: `!pip install -r https://raw.githubusercontent.com/mariahcoleno/PromptEngineeringStage/main/requirements.txt`
+   - If the above command fails (e.g., due to network issues or GitHub access), use this fallback:`!pip install transformers torch`
    - This ensures the required libraries are installed in the Colab environment.
 4. Run the Script:
    - Run all cells in the notebook to execute the prompt engineering script with few-shot examples and validation.
    - The script will use the GUP for faster inference.